imharshtiwari/Java-Practice/README.md

 The goal of this project is to improve my problem-solving skills and to provide a resource for others to learn from.
 By solving a problem every day, I aim to become proficient in data structures and algorithms and to develop a strong foundation in programming..

 💭 **What's inside?**
-This repository contains the following:
+This repository contains the following:-

 📝 *Daily Questions:* A folder containing a new problem every day, along with its solution in Java.